kontains/selectron/Overview.md

 ## Overview

-Electrico is a demo application that showcases version information and provides an interface for interacting with system-level operations.
+Electrico includes a demo application (see Resources) that showcases version information and provides an interface for interacting with system-level operations.
 The application uses Electron for the frontend and Rust for the backend, leveraging Webview2 for rendering web content.

 ## Frontend (JavaScript/HTML/CSS)